elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 ---

-## This repository hosts TWO GitHub branches:
+## This repository hosts several different GitHub branches:
 * One with the 'falkTX' version and
 * the other with the 'markc' version.
 * snd-aloop_in-progress: In progress :: A new sound setup (multiple sound devices) from scratch